Skip Frye: Background

+In January 2016 Frye was inducted into the Skateboarding Hall of Fame for his skateboard innovation in downhill and slalom events in the early 1960's.
 In May, 2017 Frye was presented with the Lifetime Achievement Award at the San Diego Surf Film Festival.
+In August 2019 Frye was inducted into the San Diego Surfing Hall Of Fame.

 Personal

 Frye married his first wife, Marcia Metcalf, in 1963.
 Together, they raised their three children (Lauren - from a previous marriage, Donald - from a previous marriage, and Braden) before divorcing.

 In 1990, Frye married his long-time girlfriend Donna Frye (née Sarvis), and they started Harry's Surf Shop with Harry "Hank" Warner.
 His wife was elected as a San Diego City Councilmember in 2001 and narrowly lost the San Diego mayoral election in 2005.
 Her term ended on December 6, 2010.
 They founded Surfers Tired of Pollution in the mid 1990s and are both public supporters of clean water and the environment.